Street trading options in Brighton & Hove

 We don't need payment or supporting documentation until we grant your permit.

-See street trading fees for more information on payment requirements.
+Visit our street trading fees page for more information on payment requirements.

 Mobile street trading

-This is suitable for sales from vehicles like ice cream vans and burger vans.
+Mobile street trading is suitable for sales from vehicles like ice cream vans and burger vans.
 Mobile street trading is only permitted in zone B (outside the city centre).
-Go to a map of our street trading zones.

 Markets

-Some markets within the Brighton & Hove area which are privately run and should be contacted directly.
+Some markets within the Brighton & Hove area are privately run and should be contacted directly.

-Download Visit Brighton's guide to markets in Brighton & Hove (PDF 60KB) which lists the current markets in the area.
+Download Visit Brighton's guide to markets in Brighton & Hove which lists the current markets in the area.

-The markets below are run by Brighton & Hove City Council:
+The markets listed below are run by Brighton & Hove City Council.

 Upper Gardner Street Market